Lattice simulations of Abelian gauge fields coupled to axions during Inflation: Acknowledgments

 This work is supported in part by the Excellence Cluster ORIGINS which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2094 - 390783311 (AC, EK, JW), and JSPS KAKENHI Grant Number JP20H05859 (EK).
 The Kavli IPMU is supported by World Premier International Research Center Initiative (WPI), MEXT, Japan.
-The work of KL is supported in part by the US Department of Energy through grant DESC0015655.
+The work of KL is supported in part by NASA Astrophysics Theory Grant NNX17AG48G.